expressjs/admin/ModerationPolicy.md

 ## Applicability

-This policy applies to all repositories under these GitHub organizations: expressjs, jshttp, and pillarjs, as well as all working Groups.
+This policy applies to all repositories under these GitHub organizations: expressjs, jshttp, and pillarjs, as well as all Working Groups.

 Any posts, comments, issues, or pull requests that violate the [Code of Conduct][] are subject to Moderation as defined in this policy.